Cove with a bit of beach, apparently (4)

 'cove' is the definition.

-'a bit of beach apparently' is the subsidiary indication.
+'a bit of beach apparently' is the wordplay.